 Piers completed a Masters in English Literature at the University of Cambridge and then moved directly on to a Cambridge Ph.D.

 His research focuses on how romantic classical music appears in the literature of the early twentieth century.
 In particular, he focuses on E. M. Forster's writings on music.

-Piers has taught with us on the 2018 Oxbridge International Summer School and has extensive teaching experience from supervising undergraduate students at the University of Cambridge throughout the course of his PhD.
+Piers has taught with us on the 2018 and 2019 Oxbridge International Summer School and has extensive teaching experience from supervising undergraduate students at the University of Cambridge throughout the course of his PhD.